Mechanisms and Computational Design of Multi-Modal End-Effector with Force Sensing using Gated Networks: Introduction

-Hence, we present MAGPIE (Multi-modal Adaptive Gripper for multi-Pedal Impact-resilient End-effector), a two-finger parallel gripper that functions as a multi-modal foot with an integrated 8-axis force sensing.
+Hence, we present MAGPIE (Multi-modal Adaptive Gripper for multi-Pedal Impact-resilient End-effector), a two-finger parallel gripper that functions as a multi-modal foot with integrated eight-axis force sensing.
 MAGPIE can transition between flat and line foot configurations with grasping capabilities, providing adequate modality for limbed robotics that necessitates contacting and grasping end-effectors.
-The design of sensing mechanisms, accounting for noise, and generating inverse models.
 Our main contributions are: